What is the purpose of the Honors Program?

 Yes.
 In fact, many of the honors courses are designed to fulfill these General Education requirements.

 How do honors classes work?

 Honors classes are a central component of the Honors Program.
 These are specially designed to challenge and motivate students.
 These classes engage students in the course material and transcend what is taught in a normal class, promoting critical thinking and analysis.
 Most of the general education classes at ORU have honors sections, which are open to Scholars and Fellows.
-The six interdisciplinary Fellows classes allow students to connect subject areas and approach them from new perspectives, while fulfilling some of their general education requirements.
-They are open first to Fellows and then to Scholars if space is available.
+The six interdisciplinary HONR classes allow students to connect subject areas and approach them from new perspectives, while fulfilling some of their general education requirements.

 Throughout both semesters there is a variety of other activities and events!
 Social events vary from year to year as students express interest in doing certain activities.
 Ideas for social functions should be shared with the Activities Coordinator of the Honors Student Council, whose job is to facilitate the social life of the Honors Program.
 During the fall semester, recurring events include orientation, a retreat, a new student barbecue, a lunch with faculty and administrators and a Christmas party.
 During the spring semester there is a picnic, a dinner with faculty and administrators and a banquet to honor the graduates of the Honors Program.

 No way!
 Honors students are as diverse and normal as other students.
 Some are talented athletically, while others are gifted in music, art, drama, science, math, and any other subject area.
 The common denominator is that all Honors Program students have been gifted by God intellectually.

 How does service learning fit into the Honors Program?